harlowja/pippin/README.md

       version ``Y`` of ``X`` to be checked (if no versions ``Y`` are left ``abort``).
-    * If this does **not** ``abort`` merge *gathered/matched* requirements result from deeper probing into our *gathered/matched* requirements and **return** it.
+    * If this does **not** ``abort`` merge *gathered/matched* requirements result from deeper probing into local *gathered/matched* requirements and **return** it.

 ##### Example output(s) from actual run(s):